evgenyb/evgenyb.github.io/_posts/2020-05-28-use-scripts-in-arm-templates.md

 ![pic](/images/2020-05-28-sa-1.png)

-`userscript.sh` - is where your script fro mARM template will be extracted and stored
+`userscript.sh` - is where your script from ARM template will be extracted and stored

 *azscriptoutput* folder contains `executionresult.json` with script output.